MeetRaut/ISL-dataset/README.md

-# ISL-dataset
-Dataset for our ISL to English translator ML project
+ISL to English translator ML project

 Reference videos and links: